-- (i) The OEH is committed to providing dependent care assistance or compensation for additional dependent/child care expenses to employees: - (a) Who are required to attend residential training and development activities, or - (b) Who are required to work during emergency/incident situations for hours worked during the emergency/incident, or - (c) Who are required to work beyond their regular hours, resulting in additional cost to the officer for child care in an accredited child care program. - (ii) All applications will be dealt with on their merits and in the case of compensation, subject to the provision of receipts.

-(iii) The parties to this Agreement confirm a commitment to provide assistance to employees of the OEH so they may pursue duties in relation to an incident in the knowledge that their dependants are being well cared for in a safe and happy environment.
+- (i) OEH is committed to providing dependent care assistance or compensation for additional dependent/child care expenses to employees: - (a) who are required to attend residential training and development activities, or - (b) who are required to work during emergency/incident situations for hours worked during the emergency/incident, or - (c) who are required to work beyond their regular hours, resulting in additional cost to the employee for child care in an accredited child care program. - (ii) All applications will be dealt with on their merits and in the case of compensation, subject to the provision of receipts. - (iii) The parties to this Agreement confirm a commitment to provide assistance to employees of OEH so they may pursue duties in relation to an incident in the knowledge that their dependants are being well cared for in a safe and happy environment.

-40.2 Sick Dependents
+38.2 Sick Dependents

-- (i) Employees covered by this Agreement are entitled to Family and Community Service Leave or Sick Leave to Care for a Family member in accordance with Clause 71 and Clause 81 of the Crown Employees (Public Service Conditions of Employment) Award 2009. - (ii) In circumstances where an employee with a sick dependent is required to attend work that can not be completed from home (e.g. an urgent meeting outside normal working hours) OEH will assist in paying additional costs associated with in home care for the dependent, subject to the provision of receipts.
+- (i) Employees covered by this Agreement are entitled to Family and Community Service Leave or Sick Leave to Care for a Family member in accordance with Clause 71 and Clause 81 of the Crown Employees (Public Service Conditions of Employment) Reviewed Award 2009. - (ii) In circumstances where an employee with a sick dependent is required to attend work that cannot be completed from home (e.g. an urgent meeting outside normal working hours) OEH will assist in paying additional costs associated with in home care for the dependent, subject to the provision of receipts.

-41. FAMILIES AND FIELD WORK
+39. FAMILIES AND FIELD WORK

-- (i) Employees from time to time will be required to undertake either field work or to work away from their normal headquarters. - (ii) Employees who wish to be accompanied by a family member on single day trips, must obtain approval from a Unit Manager prior to the trip for the purpose of insurance coverage. - (iii) Employees who wish to be accompanied by a family member on working trips of more than one day must obtain approval from their Branch Director.
+- (i) Employees from time to time will be required to undertake either field work or to work away from their normal headquarters. - (ii) Employees who wish to be accompanied by a family member on single day trips, must obtain approval from the Flight Operations Unit Manager prior to the trip for the purpose of insurance coverage. - (iii) Employees who wish to be accompanied by a family member on working trips of more than one day must obtain approval from their Branch Director.

-42. TRAINING AND DEVELOPMENT
+40. LEARNING AND DEVELOPMENT

-- (i) The parties to this Agreement confirm a commitment to skill development for employees of the OEH. - (ii) The training and development of employees covered by this Agreement will be linked to the Work and Development System or such system as may apply within OEH generally.
-Work and Development Plans will be established through the system and be relevant to the employee's current position and their future career path. - (iv) Training and development options include: on the job training; attendance at internal and external courses and conferences; self paced learning e.g. video training; project team work; mentor systems; higher duties opportunities; job rotation and exchange programs. - (iii) In addition to this, through the Management Development Strategy, the OEH will provide management development activities for managers, to ensure they possess the knowledge, skills and attitudes necessary to achieve the corporate goals. - (iv) The OEH's commitment to training and development includes a commitment to provide adequate support and resources: including full time trainers; external training providers (where necessary); time and money to ensure the effectiveness of the staff development program. - (v) A minimum of 2% of the salary budget for flight officers for each financial year will be allocated to the training and development of employees covered by this Agreement.

-(vi) The expenditure of the training and development allocation will continue to be reviewed by the Staff Development Consultative Committee and Regional Staff Development Committees.
+- (i) The parties to this Agreement confirm a commitment to skill development for employees of the Flight Operations Unit. - (ii) The learning and development of employees covered by this Agreement will be linked to the Performance Development and Feedback or such system as may apply within OEH generally.
+Performance Development and Feedback Plans will be established through the system and be relevant to the employee's current role and their future career path. - (iii) Learning and development options include: on the job training; attendance at internal and external courses and conferences; self-paced learning (e.g. video training; project team work; mentor systems; temporary assignments to higher roles; job rotation and exchange programs). - (iv) OEH's commitment to learning and development includes a commitment to provide adequate support and resources including full-time trainers, external training providers (where necessary), time and money to ensure the effectiveness of the staff development program. - (v) A minimum of 2% of the salary budget for Flight Operations for each financial year will be allocated to the learning and development of employees covered by this Agreement. - (vi) The expenditure of the training and development allocation will continue to be reviewed by the FOU Consultative Committee.

-43. STUDY ASSISTANCE
+41. STUDY ASSISTANCE